model-checking/kani/rfc/src/rfcs/0009-function-contracts.md

 ```

 `[..]` denotes the entirety of an allocation, `[i..]`, `[..j]` and `[i..j]` are
-ranges of pointer offsets[^slice-expr].
+ranges of pointer offsets[^slice-exprs].
 The slice indices are offsets with sizing `T`, e.g.
 in Rust `p[i..j]` would be equivalent to
 `std::slice::from_raw_parts(p.offset(i), i - j)`. `i` must be smaller or equal
 than `j`.